 As well I am spending a considerable amount of time amongst close and trusted male friends.

 I do this to get challenged by them, to nurture them in return from my masculine core, and to explore with them what it means to be a man in the 21st century.

 Spending time with male friends has been one of the most potent medicines to live with more polarity in my marriage with Tiff.

 Other stories about me: the warrior monk

-I once landed on Chinese national TV demoing some martial arts.
+During a pilgrimage to the Shaolin temple (2001) I landed on Chinese national TV demoing some traditional Chinese martial arts.

 Martial arts taught me a lot about ethics, focus, and discipline.
-It’s a great way to stay healthy and strong.
+To me it’s a great way to stay healthy, fit and strong.

-It was an incredibly enriching experience.
-The practice of meditation and introspection is still a solid part of my life.
+The practice of meditation and introspection is still a solid part of my life today.